Part A & Part B Register

 - Must complete the Self-Assessment when randomly selected to do so

-- Must participate in Peer Review when randomly selected to do so
+- Must participate in practice assessment when randomly selected to do so

 What is Patient Care?